 For medical questions, we encourage you to review our information with your doctor.

-Mesothelioma is uncommon, and there are no widely recommended screening tests for this cancer in people who are not at increased risk.
+Mesothelioma is rare, and there are no recommended screening tests for this cancer in people who are not at increased risk.
 (Screening is testing for cancer in people who don't have any symptoms.)

-For people with known exposure to asbestos, some doctors recommend imaging tests such as chest x-rays or computed tomography (CT) scans to look for changes in the lungs that might be signs of mesothelioma or lung cancer.
-But it is not clear how useful these tests are in finding mesotheliomas early.
+For people who are known to have been exposed to asbestos, some doctors recommend regular imaging tests, like chest x-rays or computed tomography (CT) scans, to look for changes in the lungs that might be signs of mesothelioma or lung cancer.
+But it's not clear how useful these tests are in finding mesotheliomas early.

-In recent years, doctors have found that people with mesothelioma often have high levels of certain substances in their blood, including osteopontin and soluble mesothelin-related peptides (SMRPs).
-Blood tests for these substances may one day be useful in finding mesotheliomas early, as well as for monitoring the course of the disease in people who have mesothelioma.
+Doctors have found that people with mesothelioma have high levels of certain substances in their blood, including fibulin-3 and soluble mesothelin-related peptides (SMRPs).
+Researchers continue to study how blood tests for these substances might help find mesotheliomas early, as well as how they might be used to monitor the course of the disease in people who have mesothelioma.

-Most mesotheliomas are found when a person goes to a doctor because of symptoms.
+Most mesotheliomas are found when a person goes to a doctor because of symptoms, most often chest pain and shortness of breath.
 People who have been exposed to asbestos should know the possible signs and symptoms of mesothelioma.
-Many of these symptoms are more likely to be caused by something other than mesothelioma, but it’s important to report any new symptoms to your doctor right away so that the cause can be found and treated, if needed.
+Many of these symptoms are more likely to be caused by something other than mesothelioma.
+Still, it’s important to report any new symptoms to a health care provider right away so that the cause can be found and treated, if needed.